 - Features: Downhill acceleration, Z Cog, upgradeable to full Zwift Ride bike

-From the pictures, it's clear the Zwift Ride is the company's take on the best smart bike concept.
+From the pictures, it's clear the Zwift Ride is the company's take on the smart bike branch of the best exercise bikes market.
 In execution, Zwift has cleverly designed it to look like the in-game Zwift Concept Z1 - or Tron bike, as it's affectionately known by Zwifters.
 As referenced on DC Rainmaker's post, the Ride is essentially an accessory to the Zwift Wheel, meaning it's possibly compatible with a regular smart turbo trainers, too.

 It's also clear the Zwift Ride will not only offer the same level of adjustability as its smart bike rivals but also look the part.
 It even lights up like the Tron bike, which is bound to find favour with Zwift acolytes.